franciscomsilva/SEC/sec-project/README.md

 $ ./launchHA.sh
 ```

+### Client and Server Keystore Passwords
+The password for the clients' keystore is `clientID` where `ID` is the number of the client being launched (1, 2, 3, ...).

+The password for the servers' keystore is `serverID` where `ID` is the number of the server being launched (1, 2, 3, ...).

 ## Project Report

-The project report is under the directory `doc`.
+The project reports are under the directory `doc`.